dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Kyrian
 This covenant is dependent on your partner which can make or break it’s usability.
 Generally you will simply bind yourself to the highest dps player in the group/raid and hope for the best.

 This feels very bland to press as it’s basically a global that increases the damage of 2 people by roughly 30%, more/less one way or the other, for 10 seconds.
+The pooled damage is used up by 20% of damage done, healing done and damage taken over 20 seconds.
 Many players feel that essentially giving another player a part of your dps is unfun in addition to the ability already being bland.
-Assuming both players deal the same amount of dps it’s competitive but outclassed currently.
+Assuming both players deal the same amount of dps it’s the best single target option, getting better when the other person deals more damage.

 ### Necrolord
 The effect buffs dots which interestingly enough includes Fury of Elune and Starfall.

-You can have a maximum of 2 debuffs on any targets at any time with just 1 being more common meaning that it has no scaling above 2 targets allowing for anything that does scale with more targets to quickly outscale it.
+You can have a maximum of two debuffs on any targets at any time with just one being more common meaning that it has no scaling above two targets allowing for anything that does scale with more targets to quickly outscale it.

 As the hot or dot increase is the same for all Druid specs and Balance Druid currently has the weakest dots, this ability can't be good for Moonkin without being potentially broken for other Druid specs.